-The CAPS-approved method is a trap and lure combination.
+Approved Methods for Pest Surveillance: The Approved Method for this species is a trap and lure combination.
 The trap is the large plastic delta trap.
 The lure is effective for 28 days.

 Any of the following Trap Product Names in the IPHIS Survey Supply Ordering System may be used for this target: